mighty-gerbils/gerbil/doc/tutorials/proxy.md

 The [socks proxy](https://github.com/vyzo/gerbil/blob/master/src/tutorial/proxy/socks-proxy.ss) listens to a local port and proxies connections using the SOCKS4 protocol.
-The implementation uses synchronous I/O with the `:std/net/socket` package, which hides the nonblocking nature of the `:std/os/socket` interface and can utilize custom i/o schedulers with a socket server (eg epoll in Linux).
+The implementation uses synchronous I/O with the `:std/net/socket` package, which hides the nonblocking nature of the `:std/os/socket` interface and can utilize custom I/O schedulers with a socket server (e.g. epoll on Linux).

 ### The main function